softspike/simulation_system/Readme.md

 A simulation system processing 10000 tasks with 3 identical processors that process randomly generated tasks.

+"simulation_data.py" randomly generates a simulation data, according to certain criterias.
+A simulation dataset contains 10000 tasks.
+The code stores the dataset in sqlite3.

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)